relaxed living and studying

 FAQs student housing

-In order to process the application for accommodation, we need your admission to the university or (if already available) your certificate of enrollment and a current photo.
+In order to be able to process the application for accommodation, we need your admission to the university or (if you already have one) your certificate of enrollment, a copy of your ID or passport and a current photo.

 You can also fill out the application in advance and submit the required documents later.

 Apply as early as possible, even if you don’t have admission, especially for special requests or when applying for a single apartment.